dewet99/CambAI/README.md

 ![Example Image](pics/dash.png)

 ## Some Notes:
-A brief summary of the process that can be taken to achieve the same result.
-Assuming you have some knowledge of how to Google or ask ChatGPT, the following should be sufficient to reproduce my work.
+A brief summary of the process that can be taken to achieve the same result:

 1. Clone the knn_vc (https://github.com/bshall/knn-vc) and torchserve (https://github.com/pytorch/serve) repos
 2. Run the example notebook provided by knn_vc, and save the `knn_vc.state_dict()` to a .pth file.
 This is because the torchserve model archiver needs the .pth file to create a .mar file.
 3. Create a custom handler - mine is knn_vc_handler.py.
 See (https://pytorch.org/serve/custom_service.html) to understand the why.
 4. Create the torchserve docker image (tutorial at https://github.com/pytorch/serve/tree/master/docker).
-5. Run the docker image and map the following into directories of your choosing within the docker container:
+5. Run the docker image to see whether it worked succesfully.
-   - the saved .pth file
-   - the custom handler.py file
-   - the matcher.py from the knn_vc repo
-6. With that done, you can run the torchserve model archiver from within the docker container.
+6. With that done, you can run the torchserve model archiver to obtain a .mar file.
 This is also explained at (https://github.com/pytorch/serve/tree/master/docker)
 7. Register the .mar file using curl, as we did above.
 The exact command might change depending on where you saved the .mar file.
-8. You are now ready for inference, I think.
+8. You are now ready for inference.

-Some notes about the noise generated for the stress test:
-1. Source clip is of random length, between 3 and 10 seconds.
-2. Target clips are of random length, also between 3 and 10 seconds each.
-3. The number of target clips can range between 1 and 10.

-Finally, the docker container has significantly more files in it than strictly necessary.
-I did not have time to clean up.
-I did not really have time for code cleanup in any of this project, to be honest.
+Finally, the docker container used in the project has significantly more files in it than strictly necessary, you can get by without most of the files mapped into the container.
+It's funcional, but ugly.